JonOuyang/YOLOv7-Swim-Pose-Recognition/Keypoint/Keypoints.md

 YOLOv7 Pose Estimation will return an array of 56 coordinates.
 The first 5 coordinates are information relating to the bounding box and its confidence.
 That information is irrelevant to this project.
 The next 51 arrays are information about the actual joints.

 The information is split into groups of 3.
-The first number represents x coordinate, the second number represents y coordinate, the third number representes confidence level in position of that joint. (x, y, conf)
+The first number represents x coordinate, the second number represents y coordinate, the third number representes confidence level in position of that joint. (x, y, conf).
+For a visual digram of joint keypoints look at the [Visual.png file](Visual.png)

 ### Original order of the joints (by index)
 0. nose